zsavajji/gmap-vue/UPGRADING.md

+# Upgrade from plugin for Vue v1 to plugin for Vue v2

 By and large, unless you are using two-way binding, you should be able to re-use the code you wrote for Vue 1.x.
 The main exceptions is markers' click events triggering info windows.